top of page

 The most important rule when buying a capture device is simple:

 Flatbeds, mobile apps, and MFPs all have their place.
-But for consistent, reliable, process-driven capture, a dedicated ADF scanner is the right foundation.
+But when scanning is part of a business process, not just a task, a dedicated ADF scanner is the only tool that scales.

 Comments